Project

 This wouldn't be elegant, of course, as it would burden the server and not be very responsive.
 But I think it may roughly approximate this behavior.
 Would you agree, or do you imagine an issue that would prevent this from working?

-RE: Detecting Wt "keep-alive" - Added by Zalu Hobgobicus about 9 years ago
+RE: Detecting Wt "keep-alive" - Added by Zalu Hobgobicus almost 10 years ago

 I think that would work, as long as the client browser can manage a JS timer (a low bar).